pwang00/pietcc/README.md

         --emit-llvm-bitcode        Emit LLVM bitcode for a given Piet program -i, --interpret                Interpret the given program
-    -o, --output <out>             Output an executable into <file> [default: program.out] -s, --size <codel_size>        Interpret or compile with a supplied codel size
+    -o, --output <out>             Output an executable into <file> [default: program.out] --o1                       Sets the compiler optimization level to 1 (LLVM Less) --o2                       Sets the compiler optimization level to 2 (LLVM Default) --o3                       Sets the compiler optimization level to 3 (LLVM Aggressive) -s, --size <codel_size>        Interpret or compile with a supplied codel size
 ```